-Our high-quality curriculum, taught in the evening, requires a total 33 credit hours for a general MBA and 36 credit hours for an MBA with concentration.
-The general MBA comprises 10 core courses that cover the principles of analysis and leadership skills expected of an executive manager and two elective courses.
-For students interested in an MBA with a concentration in either finance or human resource management, a total of 36 credit hours must be completed, including a total of three electives taken in the area of concentration.
+Our high-quality curriculum, taught in the evening, requires a total 33 credit hours.
+The MBA degree program comprises seven core courses that cover the principles of analysis and leadership skills expected of an executive manager, two elective courses and a professional research project.